m50d/m50d.github.com/_posts/2015-09-23-infrastructure-as-code-is-easy.md

        * Knows what their acceptable defect rate is
        * Is already operating at it
      * So the real value proposition is "write fewer tests and have the same number of defects"
-     * But no-one wants to admit that a nonzero defect rate is acceptable to them.
+     * But no-one wants to admit that a nonzero defect rate is acceptable to them